rjdecastro/NCAE-Networking-and-Services/README.md

 *Note: After port-forwarding a connection for an ssh service that had previously established a connection with the router for the service, there will be a fingerprint/key mismatch, and therefore the fingerprint in known_hosts will need to be removed and re-established.*

+CentOS Firewall setup (via iptables)
+---

+	iptables ...
+To flush a ruleset:

+	... -F [chain]	← If no chain specified, all rules will be flusheed

+To specify which table to modify:

+	... -t [table] (e.g. nat)

+To specify which chain we are appending a rule to:

+	... -A [chain] (e.g. PREROUTING or POSTROUTING)
+ *Make sure to preroute and postroute separately*

+To specify a destination:

+	... -d [target.dest.ip.addr[-target.dest.ip.range]]

+To specify a protocol:

+ 	... -p [tcp/udp]

+To specify the destination port:

+  	... -dport [port]	← Common ports: 53 = DNS, 80 = HTTP, 443 = HTTPS

+To specify redirection on where to jump if packet matches (necessary):

+	... -j [DNAT/SNAT] --to-destination [target.dest.ip.addr]:[port]
+ 	... -j [action] (e.g. MASQUERADE)
+  	... -j [ACCEPT/DROP/REJECT]	← Drop silently discards the packet without sending the client further messages, whereas reject sends error messages

 SSH Setup
 ---